Calendula officinalis, also known as pot marigold, can benefit soil, repel pests, and aid healing. Here are seven reasons to grow this herb.

-Calendula will help reduce garden maintenance while yielding an abundance of useful flowers by doing the following things.
+Overall, this herb can help reduce garden maintenance while yielding an abundance of useful flowers.
+Here are seven reasons to grow it.

 1: Calendula Protects Soil

-Calendula will grow thickly and die back on its own, enriching the soil with biomass.
-Or it can simply be pulled in time for planting and composted.
-I leave calendula planted on the perimeter of my crops as a trap crop (see #2 below).
+It grows thickly and then dies back on its own.
+When it does, it enriches the soil with biomass.
+Or you can simply pull it in time for planting and compost it.
+Personally, I leave it planted on the perimeter of my crops as a trap crop (see #2 below).

-The benefit of growing a thick crop of calendula is that it can also be used as a cut flower.
-Calendula bouquets are a beautiful sight.
+A thick crop of calendula can also be used as a cut flower.
+The bouquets are a beautiful sight! 🙂

 This herb truly lives up to its reputation as a trap crop—”trapping” pests such as aphids, whiteflies, and thrips by exuding a sticky sap that they find more appealing and delicious than nearby crops.